-Following his passing in 1999, and now under the chairmanship of his beloved wife Lily, the Edmond J. Safra Foundation draws continuing inspiration from its founder’s life and values.
-With Mrs. Safra’s leadership, the Foundation has assisted hundreds of organizations in over 40 countries around the world, and its work encompasses four areas: Education; Science and Medicine; Religion; and Humanitarian Assistance, Culture, and Social Welfare.
+Following his passing in 1999, his beloved wife Lily faithfully and energetically led the Edmond J. Safra Foundation for more than twenty years.
+Drawing continuing inspiration from the example Mr. and Mrs. Safra set and the values they emobdied, the Foundation has supported hundreds of organizations in over forty countries around the world, and its work encompasses four areas: education; science and medicine; religion; and humanitarian assistance, culture, and social welfare.

 In the area of Education, some of the Foundation’s most significant projects have included endowing the Center for Ethics at Harvard University and the science campus of the Hebrew University of Jerusalem; helping Israeli universities develop, recruit, and retain the very best faculty through the Edmond J. Safra Program for Faculty Excellence; and supporting Yad Vashem (the international memorial to the victims of the Holocaust in Jerusalem) in its efforts to help teachers impart the lessons of the Holocaust and the values of tolerance and courage to their students.